-And remember, as per the updated Environment Agency report of 2008, if all children used reusable nappies, it would add just 1% to direct household water consumption.
+And remember, as per the updated Environment Agency report of 2008, if every baby used one size reusable nappies, it would add just 1% to direct household water consumption.

 Are Biodegradable Disposable Nappies Eco-Friendly?

 As you research which option is best for you and your family, you will see many mentions of single-use nappies marketed as ‘biodegradable nappies’ or referred to as ‘eco-disposables.’
 Please allow us to state that these terms are misleading and often untrue.
-This type of ‘eco-friendly’ nappy will largely contain a mix of materials which require different environments in order to degrade, thus they simply cannot do so under typical landfill conditions.
+When it comes to pros and cons with eco-disposables, there are only cons for babies.
+This type of ‘eco-friendly disposable’ nappy will largely contain a mix of materials which require different environments in order to degrade, thus they simply cannot do so under typical landfill conditions.
 We must also point out that they cannot they be placed in any regular compost bin.
 Whilst the production of these nappies are considered to have a marginally improved production cycle, they are regrettably still exceedingly likely to end up in precisely the same location as a regular disposable nappy – a landfill.
 This will essentially undo all the supposed benefits of this type of nappy.

 But these nappies do have a place in our lives.
-We must be realistic.
-Very rarely will a parent or a guardian always have a cloth nappy available.
-When a child visits another home, a disposable may be required.
+We must be realistic with our baby and their needs.
+Very rarely will a parent or a guardian always have a cloth nappy available, and parents may need to buy disposables for their babies.
+When a child visits another home, disposables may be required.
 We understand and appreciate this fact.
-Many parents will therefore assess their situation, and will decide to have a small stash of biodegradable disposable nappies to hand as a somewhat eco-friendly option should the need arise.
+Many parents will therefore assess their situation, and will decide to have a small stash of biodegradable disposable nappies to hand as a somewhat eco-friendly option should the need arise for their babies.

 “We don’t need a handful of people doing zero waste perfectly.
 We need millions of people doing it imperfectly.”

-We are here for you.
+We are here for you and your baby.
 This is your decision and your journey.
 And we always encourage parents and guardians to adapt the use reusable cloth nappies to their lifestyle.
 But remember, every single nappy change with a cloth nappy is one less disposable cloth nappy in a landfill or an incinerator, and that is undoubtedly a positive step for the environment and for your pocket.
 This need not be a daunting undertaking.

 You don’t have to use cloth for every nappy change.